Student Experience of Learning & Teaching (SELT)

 *Surveys will be conducted based on the end date of the course as defined in the Student System, all surveys will commence 2 days prior to the end date of the course and conclude 2 weeks after the end date of the course.

-As part of the University's desire to improve the student learning experience, it has identified key questions from the Standard Teacher and Course SELTs which will be used as indicators of quality.
+As part of the University's desire to improve the student learning experience, the mandatory questions from the Teacher, Course and Program SELTs will be used as indicators of quality.

 For each of these questions a high level of broad agreement is expected as indicated below.